TimJentzsch/cloud_resource_matcher/README.md

 ### Demo

-Run `poetry run start` to solve an artificially created cloud cost problem.
+Run `poetry run demo` to solve an artificially created cloud cost problem.
-See `poetry run start --help` for the available configuration options.
+See `poetry run demo --help` for the available configuration options.

 ### Code Quality